 Preparing for Research

 Foundations of Lab Techniques Workshop

-At the start of each semester the Multidisciplinary Teaching Laboratories (MDL) offers a Laboratory Techniques Workshop for undergrads.
+At the start of each semester the Multidisciplinary Teaching Laboratories (MDL) offers a Foundations of Lab Techniques Workshop for undergrads.
 The workshop is designed to introduce basic laboratory skills and techniques to undergraduate students before they begin working in a faculty member’s lab, in preparation for independent study, or for summer UTRA opportunities.
 MDL technicians tailor the two-hour session to the skill level of the students.

 The following topics are covered: guidelines for keeping a lab notebook; good laboratory practices; use of balances, centrifuges and autoclaves; using a microscope; dilutions; making solutions; pipetting; assessing accuracy of pipetting technique; using balance and preparing a simple solution; sterile technique (including auto pipetting); and sterile transfer of reagents in a hood.